tcrurav/react_express_dockerized/README.md

 * Frontend
 * Backend

+You need cert files to run this project in production.
+If you do it with IsardVDI then follow this instructions: https://isard.gitlab.io/isardvdi-docs/user/bastion.es/

+I have tested it successfully with Ubuntu 22.04 LTS, creating 2 desktops: one for the backend and another for the frontend.

 ### In your Backend:

 Once you have downloaded your project copy the .env.example to .env and config all necesary: